Graduate Admissions Frequently Asked Questions

 What is the review process timetable?

-We receive about 425 applications for S.M./Ph.D.
+We receive over 500 applications for S.M./Ph.D.
 September matriculation.
 Our Admissions Committee reviews applicants throughout January and February.
 S.M./Ph.D. applicants are typically notified in writing by end of February.

 We can make no preliminary evaluation based on one or two qualifications.
 The Admissions Committee carefully reviews the entire application (recommendations, essay, grades, test scores, previous research experience, etc.) in making its decisions.